sailfish009/openstructure/modules/seq/base/doc/seq.rst

     :type filename:  :class:`str`
     :returns:  The loaded database

-  .. method:: AddHMM(name, hmm)
+  .. method:: AddProfile(name, prof)

-    :param name:  Name of HMM to be added
+    :param name:  Name of profile to be added
-    :param hmm:  HMM to be added
+    :param prof:  Profile to be added

     :type name:  :class:`str`
-    :type hmm:  :class:`HMM`
+    :type prof:  :class:`ProfileHandle`
     :raises:  :class:`Exception` when filename is longer than 255 characters.

-  .. method:: GetHMM(name)
+  .. method:: GetProfile(name)

-    :param name:  Name of HMM to be returned
+    :param name:  Name of profile to be returned
     :type name:  :class:`str`
-    :returns:  The requested :class:`HMM`
+    :returns:  The requested :class:`ProfileHandle`
-    :raises:  :class:`Exception` when no :class:`HMM` for **name** exists.
+    :raises:  :class:`Exception` when no :class:`ProfileHandle` for **name** exists.

   .. method:: Size()

-    :returns: Number of :class:`HMM` objects in the database
+    :returns: Number of :class:`ProfileHandle` objects in the database

   .. method:: GetNames()

-    :returns: A nonsorted list of the names of all :class:`HMM` objects in the database
+    :returns: A nonsorted list of the names of all :class:`ProfileHandle` objects in the database